 “It is the wish of the Government that your army proceed to and occupy East Tennessee with all possible dispatch.
 It leaves to you the selection of the roads upon which to move to that object… Neither the Government nor the country can endure these repeated delays.
 Both require a prompt and immediate movement toward the accomplishment of the great object in view–the holding of East Tennessee.”

 Rosecrans had been chosen to command due to his recent victories at Iuka and Corinth in northern Mississippi under Major General Ulysses S. Grant.
-Rosecrans had complained to Halleck about Grant, alleging “a spirit of mischief among the mousing politicians on Grant’s staff,” and calling Grant “sour and reticent.”
-When Rosecrans asked to be “relieved from duty here,” Halleck and President Abraham Lincoln saw an opportunity to put him in Buell’s place.
+Rosecrans believed that Grant had treated him unfairly, and when he asked to be reassigned to another command, Halleck and President Abraham Lincoln saw an opportunity to put him in Buell’s place.

 “The great objects to be kept in view in your operations in the field are: First, to drive the enemy from Kentucky and Middle Tennessee; second, to take and hold East Tennessee, cutting the line of railroad at Chattanooga, Cleveland, or Athens, so as to destroy the connection of the valley of Virginia with Georgia and the other Southern States.
 It is hoped that by prompt and rapid movements a considerable part of this may be accomplished before the roads become impassable from the winter rains… I need not urge upon you the necessity of giving active employment to your forces.
 Neither the country nor the Government will much longer put up with the inactivity of some of our armies and generals.”